 102. Drag race

 √103.
 Volunteer for a week in a foreign country – Mychaela and I spent a week in Costa Rica, volunteering each day at a medical clinic in the small town of Alajuelita.
-We filled prescriptions, assisted the doctor and scheduled patients.
+We filled prescriptions, assisted the doctor, took vitals, removed lice and scheduled patients.
 Very rewarding time!

 √104.
 Go canyoning – I got an intro to canyoning while wading waist deep in a 34 degree stream through a very dark cave in the highlands of Iceland.
 Can’t wait for more!

 105. Attend a NASCAR race

 √106.
 Learn the game of golf – This one will never be complete, but I’ve started with a lesson and then my first round in the Philippines.

 √107.
 Attend a concert at Red Rocks, CO – A trip to Denver magically coincided with my favorite band playing at this outrageously awesome venue, so this was a no-brainer (in more ways than one, considering the ample amount of newly legalized smokables FROM OTHER CONCERT GOERS clouding my brain as I rocked with Tom Petty and the Heartbreakers.)